November

 Monday 1st November

-The Parish Council held a half-yearly meeting.
+The parish council held a half-yearly meeting.
 There are currently 45 people on the poor roll.

-At a meeting of the Langholm School Board, the recent dentists’ report was reconsidered due to a number of children not being treated because of parents’ unwillingness to meet expenses.
+At a meeting of the Langholm School Board, the recent dentist’s report was reconsidered due to a number of children not being treated because of parents’ unwillingness to meet expenses.
 Chairman Arthur Bell, manufacturer, said tongue-in-cheek that it was an issue for the Repairs Committee; it was referred instead to the Attendance Committee.

 Tuesday 2nd November

-Rev Alister Stewart of Waterbeck, Dumfriesshire, gave a lecture to the Townhead Literary Society entitled ‘Six Months at the Back of the Front’, covering his work with the YMCA.
-He mentioned two reasons for the organisation’s success: its organisational abilities and the support it receives from military authorities, the latter being due not to philanthropy but to its influence on soldiers’ efficiency.
+Rev Alister Stewart of Waterbeck, Dumfriesshire, gave a lecture to the Townhead Literary Society entitled Six Months at the Back of the Front, covering his work with the YMCA.
+He mentioned two reasons for the organisation’s success: its organisational abilities and the support it receives from military authorities, the latter being due not to philanthropy but to the YMCA’s influence on soldiers’ efficiency.

-The woollen mill contracts for French blue-grey cloth have been completed but UK government contracts for khaki are still being fulfilled.
+The local woollen mill contracts for French blue-grey cloth have been completed but UK government contracts for khaki are still being fulfilled.

 Wednesday 3rd November

 Increased postal and telegram rates are now in force after the recent budget.
 Telegrams are nine pence for the first twelve words including the address, then a half pence for each additional word.
-A telegram sent overnight are nine pence for 36 words.
+A telegram sent overnight costs nine pence for 36 words.

 Friday 5th November